Force Trax

 The Trax is a series of "Multi Utility Vehicles" (MUVs) built by Force Motors in Pune, India (the company was called "Bajaj Tempo" at the time of introduction).
 There has also been an SUV version called the Gama, especially aimed at private buyers, while the vehicle also receives many additional names such as Cruiser and Judo.

 The vehicles are of simple and durable construction, suited for the severe conditions found in the Indian countryside.
 Originally there were three models; the Town and Country, the Trax Challenger, and the Pick-up.
 In 1998, the four-wheel drive "Tempo Trax Gurkha" was introduced, originally aimed mostly at military users.
-Since then, a plethora of versions have appeared: open top SUVs, comparatively luxurious station wagons, dropside pickups ("Kargo King"), ambulances, vans, and many special bodies are offered on three different wheelbases of 2400 mm, 3030 mm (Kargo King), or 3050 mm.
+Since then, a plethora of versions have appeared: open-top SUVs, comparatively luxurious station wagons, dropside pickups ("Kargo King"), ambulances, vans, and many special bodies are offered on three different wheelbases of 2400 mm, 3030 mm (Kargo King), or 3050 mm.
 The Trax can hold up to 13 passengers in the LWB versions.

 The engines used were originally versions of Mercedes-Benz OM616 2.4 litre four-cylinder diesel, with an available turbo version for the top-of-the-line Trax Gurkha, but these have been replaced by a larger 2596 cc TD 2650 F, still Mercedes derived.
 Power is 61 hp at 3,200 rpm, with a 75 hp turbocharged and intercooled version (TD 2650 FTI) used for the 4x4 Gurkha version.

-In the Philippines, a rebadged version, the Togo Tracker, is built locally by Morales Motors.
-This variant is also offered either as a passenger van or as a chassis cab for jeepneys and custom-bodied utility trucks.